NEW New feature: Verify & block fake emails

 Bots often pay for Twitter’s verification to make the accounts look more authentic.
 But if you come across an account with a blue check mark and minimal likes and reposts, you might have found a bot account.

-Bots are easily exposed by their “it goes against OpenAI’s use case policy” responses, as we mentioned earlier.
-Another way to tell if an account is using generative AI to engage is simple prompt engineering like in the screenshot below.
+Older AI-powered bots are easily exposed by their “it goes against OpenAI’s use case policy” responses when their content moderation triggers mid-reply.
+Another method is simple prompt engineering like in the screenshot below.

 Bot interactions are annoying and can ruin your Twitter experience.
 It may even get your account reported if it starts to affect other users’ experience.
 Here are three main ways to prevent bots from following you.